Lifting weight is one of the best, most rewarding and safest activities one can engage in to stay healthy and fit.

-Today, you will not see a single elite athlete that doesn't spend at least twice a week at the weight room.
+Today, you will not see a single pro athlete that doesn't spend at least twice a week at the weight room, no matter the sport.

 “A strong building must be build upon strong foundations”